kiranma72/abdm-docs/content/1-basics/The_PHR_Framework.md

 Hospitals & Labs are expected to link records with their patients ABHA Address.
 Creating an ABHA Address is super simple – You can start with just Name, Year of birth, Gender along with a Mobile number.
 ABHA address can be linked to a strongly validated & unique ABHA Number

 ABDM is designed to work for people with smartphones, features phones and even those without phones.
 Users with smartphones can be encourgaed to get their ABHA address via a PHR app.
 They can create a easy to remember ABHA address that is alphanumeric like sandeep321@abdm.
 Users with only feature phones or without phones will require assitance in creating an ABHA address.
 It is recommended that they create an ABHA number (preferably with Aadhaar).
-Every ABHA number also automatically acts as a ABHA address on the HIE-CM and looks like <14digitabha>@abdm
+Every ABHA number also automatically acts as a ABHA address on the NHA HIE-CM and looks like <14digitabha>@abdm

-Key benefits of creating an ABHA Address are:
-- Easy access to health information in a paperless manner
-- Voluntary opt-in and opt-out at anytime
-- Enables authentication for consent driven access to health data along with capabilities  to manage and revoke consent
-- Inclusive access to people with smartphones, feature phones, and even no phones using assisted methods
 ![Get ABHA Address](../Abha-address.png)

 Users can create an ABHA address by downloading a PHR mobile application or on a portal provided by the HIE-CM.
 Use [phr.abdm.gov.in](https://phr.abdm.gov.in) to create a new ABHA address